Generic stabilizers for simple algebraic groups: Stabilizers in general position

 \subsection{Reducing to a smaller problem}

 Suppose $V$ is a representation of an algebraic group $G$ and suppose it has an s.g.p.\ $G_*$.
 Set $V_1 := V^{G_*}$, the subspace of elements fixed by $G_*$.
 Then, because $G_*$ is an s.g.p., the map

 is dominant, i.e., for generic $v \in V$, the orbit $G(k)v$ meets $V_1$.
 In case $G_* = 1$ (i.e., $G$ acts generically freely, which is from some points of view the typical case), then $V_1 = V$ and these statements are trivial.
-We remark that, if $\car k = 0$, more sophisticated results are available, see \cite{LunaRichardson} or \cite[\S2.1]{Popov:sec}.
+We remark that more sophisticated results are available, see \cite{LunaRichardson} or \cite[\S2.1]{Popov:sec} for the case $\car k = 0$ and \cite{LoetscherMacD} for results in arbitrary characteristic.

 Note that the same argument works if we replace the role of $G_*$ by an s.g.p.\ $G(k)_*$ for the group of $k$-points, or $\g_*$ for the Lie algebra of $G$.
 The same argument also shows that \eqref{psi.def} is dominant for $V_1 := V^\lsub$, where $\lsub$ is a subspace of $\g$ with the property that there is an open subset $U \subset V$ such that for every $u \in U$ there is a $g \in G(k)$ such that $(\Ad g)\g_u \supseteq \lsub$.